Considering Concierge Medicine? Avoid the Top 5 Mistakes Patients Make

 These different models and levels of access can impact your experience as a patient and/or the price of your membership.

 Sometimes, we see patients who expect to get their personal physician every time they call after-hours.
-There’s no one way or best way to go about it, but you should be aware of how the practice is set up and whether or not that works for you.
+There’s no one way to go about it, but you should be aware of how the practice is set up and whether or not that works for you.

 3. Insist on a specific concierge doctor.